 BLOOD immediately grabs your attention with installations that memorialise mosquitoes, and performances that mix human and and horse blood.
 Black Market Pudding tickles your taste buds, while questioning your ethics — how do you feel about sausage made with blood drawn from a live, but not slaughtered pig?
 Giant stitched tapestries by Franko B tell a tale of body, blood, and image, while all around you are medical apparatuses — some historic, some contemporary, and others imagined.
 Put your heart on display by getting your blood type tested, or by becoming part of the installation at Pulse Index — a giant canvas of visitors’ fingerprints and pulses.

-Take a 360° tour of BLOOD when it was exhibited at Science Gallery Dublin:
+Scroll around the 360° tour of BLOOD, shot when it was exhibited at Science Gallery Dublin.

 Each design element is designed to both compliment the visitor experience and intensify the engagement with the diverse content.
 BLOOD uses red, dark grey and red as it’s driving colours and strong angular shapes to create a visitor experience to compliment and support the immersive and sometimes unsettling content.